 The Compassionate Listening Project teaches powerful skills for peacemaking in our families, communities, on the job, and in social change work locally and globally.
 Our curriculum for Compassionate Listening grew out of our many years of reconciliation work on the ground in Israel and Palestine.
-We adapted our trainings and began to teach in the U.S. in 1999.
-We now offer trainings and workshops worldwide for everyday peace-building, as well as an Advanced Training and Facilitator Certification program.
+We adapted our trainings for peace-building in everyday life and began to teach in the U.S. in 1999, and the trainings have continued to develop and grow through our beloved community of facilitators.
+We now offer trainings and workshops worldwide for everyday peace-building, as well as Advanced Trainings and Facilitator Certification program.

 Please click on the following links to learn more about us:

 - Journey to the Heart of Israel & Palestine

 - Advanced Training

 Our new book, Practicing the Art of Compassionate Listening, by Andrea Cohen, with Leah Green and Susan Partnow; our guidebook for Compassionate Listening, “Listening with the Heart” and videos, “Children of Abraham” and “Crossing the Lines: Palestinians and Israelis speak with The Compassionate Listening Project” are teaching tools for professionals as well as resources for individuals and community organizations.